My Love Story!!: Characters

 Takeo's mother, who always works hard for her family.
 Takeo is extremely protective of her, though she insists he worries for no reason as she was once an amateur wrestler and when she was giving birth to Takeo she actually helped carry another woman into the maternity room when she went into labor first.
-She, later on, gives birth to Maki, which is Takeo's little sister, when he was in high school.
+She, later on, gives birth to Maki, who is Takeo's little sister, when he is in high school.